b4stet/py_aqua/readme.md

 - in `user` mode, user can start a new quiz, load a previous answers file, save its answers
 - in `reviewer` mode, user has an additional `gap analysis` menu, can enable/disable the review of answers and generate the gap analysis

-In both modes, nothing is stored server side (no database, no file) to avoid complexity and allow running it locally without headache.
+In both modes, nothing is stored server side (no database, no file).

 ### Example 1
-You want to let users fill the quiz autonomously.
+Users can fill the quiz autonomously.

-- with an additional layer (ningx/apache2), you can expose the application in user mode.
+- with additional layers (nginx/apache2, authN), you can expose the application in user mode.
 - users send you their answers by other mean
 - you run the application locally in reviewer mode, load their answers, review and generate the gap analysis

 ### Example 2
-You drive the assessment with a user.
+Assessment is driven with users.

 - you run the application locally in user mode, or in reviewer mode with review disabled
 - you fill and save answers with the user